TheQuantScientist/CNN-LSTM-AM/README.md

 # Publication

-This project is under submission for presentation and publication at the 15th Vietnam Economist Annual Meeting (VEAM 2024), published on the conference proceeding site as "[CLAM: A Synergistic Deep Learning Model for Multi-Step Stock Trend Forecasting](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4940154)".
+This project is submitted to the 15th Vietnam Economist Annual Meeting (VEAM 2024), soon published on the conference proceeding site as "[CLAM: A Synergistic Deep Learning Model for Multi-Step Stock Trend Forecasting](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4940154)".

 ## Introduction